Mining companies that want to shorten the path to production are looking towards joint ventures in British Columbia to accelerate progress.

 Joint ventures in the resource sector

-Joint ventures in the mining industry often take the form of a major company acquiring a majority interest in a property owned by the junior by providing the capital needed for exploration and production.
-This type of strategy can be highly advantageous for all involved, playing to the strengths of both junior and major miners.
+Joint venture partnerships in the mining industry often take the form of a major company acquiring a majority interest in a property owned by the junior by providing the capital needed for exploration and production.
+This type of partnership strategy can be highly advantageous for all involved, playing to the strengths of both junior and major miners.
 Junior companies often acquire untested exploration properties with high upside.
 However, these companies often lack the capital or technical resources necessary to fully develop these properties.
 On the other hand, major mining companies are often much better equipped to explore a property and move the project towards production.
 Additionally, in cases where one party in a joint venture is foreign to the country hosting the project, joint ventures with local companies allow both parties to enjoy the tax and regulatory benefits granted to domestic miners.

 Joint ventures in British Columbia